RSRawat/jsmorph-angular/README.md

 ### jsMorph Angular
-jQuery like animation methods for angular elemnts using jsMorph animation framework.
+jQuery like animation methods for angular elements using jsMorph animation framework.